AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 <details markdown="1">
 <summary>Data Races</summary>
 <br/>
-In lots of ways Go avoid all sorts of problems.
+In lots of ways Go avoids all sorts of problems.
 One way is that it is usually hard to introduce undefined behaviour (unlike the myriad of ways you can do it in C/C++ :).
 But there is one easy way in Go, just by using the `go` keyword.
 This code is perfectly safe:

 ```go
 func main() {